The cinematic look

 - Both SILBERSALZ35 and Cinestill 800 are great choices.
-If you want the best I think SILBERSALZ35 is better (dynamic range and colors), if you want something more convenient Cinestill 800 is also a good choice.
+If you want the best I think SILBERSALZ35 is better (dynamic range and colors) but also almost too clean and modern looking.
+If you want something more convenient and dreamy looking Cinestill 800 is also a great choice.

 - Shooting projects with film makes more sense – film shooters often have a certain subject they are after, they make projects only shooting one subjects.
 Each photo might not be that interesting, but together they becomes something bigger, and they fact that they are shoot on film gives it something extra (something emotional).
 You could do the same on digital, but it lacks that emotional feeling somehow.

 - The biggest cons for me is the time it takes for me to scan and edit my film photos.
 Removing dust from in Photoshop or adjusting the color slides in Camera Raw.
 I work as a software developer for a living and I prefer to sit in front of a computer as little as possible.
 Yes you can get your lab to scan and send your photos to you, but I didn’t have good experience with that.

 - You will miss a lot of moments with analog film, things you could easily have captured with digital.
 Even if you capture it, you could have captured a moment where the person closes his/her eyes, or where the focus is a bit off.

 - Film is not that sharp, you have to add a lot of sharpening to get it looking sharp.
 I normally shoot my aperture wide open but with film you almost have to stop down to get some sharpening in the photo.
 Something I would do differently another time.

 For me personally: It’s a fun experience to shoot film again, it takes me out of my comfort zone and makes me reevaluated the photography I normally shoot.
 But besides the fun experience I quickly get enough of it, just like last time.
 But there will probably be a part 4 in a few years.